 How to Make a Classic Béchamel Sauce

 I received this email from Danielle asking how to thicken her soups to duplicate a “can soup” texture.
+I think she wanted to know about making a bechamel sauce.
 Here is what she said:

 I have recently been into making home made soups, the cooler weather I’m sure being a factor.
 I’ve been experimenting with trying to thicken my soup.
 I get it creamy by using a thickening agent like cornstarch, but I really enjoy a thick and heavy cream of mushroom or spinach soup.
 Is there some way I can achieve that “can” soup texture, without the can?
 Thanks for your help.
 Danielle